myFinances: Academic Fees; Sheridan Awards & Bursaries; Tuition Receipts

 T2202 Tax Receipt

 T2202s are published each year, at end of February, in myStudent Centre.
-To learn more about T2202 forms, please refer to these FAQs.
+To learn more about T2202 forms, please refer to the SIN and T2202 FAQs page.

 Access your T2202

 You will need to enter your Sheridan username and password to access myStudent Centre.
-For assistance with your username and password visit: https://it.sheridancollege.ca/service-catalogue/accounts/student-accounts.html
+If you have lost or forgotten your password, see How to Change/Reset Your Network Password for details.

 Ontario Student Assistance Program (OSAP)